 The open area though tiled, has several trees to provide the shade while visitors can admire the murals on the walls of some of the buildings.

 Our next stop is at a row of five shops displaying vintage items.
-The first shop has a collection of old grandfather’s clocks and brass brass bowls.
+The first shop has a collection of old grandfather’s clocks and brass bowls.

 By definition, these are longcase weight-driven pendulum clocks.
 In fact, their early name was "longcase clock".
 The change in name was brought about in 1875 by a popular song "My Grandfather’s Clock" by American songwriter Henry Clay Work.